-- .37 The frequency and/or timing of the report would depend on the urgency of the matters being reported and on the desirability of aligning financial condition testing into the insurer's financial planning cycle and the ORSA process. - .38 The frequency and/or timing of the actuary's investigation would be adjusted where an adverse change in the insurer's circumstances since the last investigation may be so significant that to delay reporting to the time of the next scheduled investigation would be imprudent.
-For example, failure to meet the internal target capital ratio(s), or adoption of a radically different business plan, may necessitate the preparation of an immediate report.
+- .37 The frequency and/or timing of the report would depend on the urgency of the matters being reported and on the desirability of integrating dynamic capital adequacy testing into the insurer's financial planning cycle. - .38 The frequency and/or timing of the actuary's investigation would be adjusted where an adverse change in the insurer's circumstances since the last investigation may be so significant that to delay reporting to the time of the next scheduled investigation would be imprudent.
+For example, failure to meet the supervisory target capital requirement, or adoption of a radically different business plan, may necessitate the preparation of an immediate report.